 Please enjoy these local farmers markets while being safe, and help support local farmers.
 Remember, that masks are now mandatory in all public spaces.
 Check out these other great posts and don’t forget to subscribe with your email to receive more of Vegas Living on the Cheap.
 For even more cheap fun, “like” us on Facebook and follow us on Twitter.

 We make every effort to make sure everything on Vegas Living on the Cheap is 100% accurate.
-As we begin opening up, please double-check that the event is still on, before you head out!
 Please bear with us as we navigate this new territory and strive to give you the most relevant information.

 Bruce Trent Park